What, exactly, is Eyebeam?

 Do you provide housing or health insurance?

-I don’t live in New York.
+I don’t live in New York and I am not an American Citizen.
 Is that OK?
+And what about accommodation?

 Yes.
 That said, all Residents are responsible for travel costs, accommodation, and moving expenses.
-Eyebeam staff will assist Residents as much as possible in finding accommodation in New York and contacting Visa agencies.
+Eyebeam staff can assist Residents in finding accommodation in New York and contacting Visa agencies.
+We can’t guarantee the visa approval or the right apartment.

 I’m an alum.
 Can I apply for another residency?